Since 1995, Daikin has been holding Air Conditioner Forums (Konwakai) in Japan to exchange opinions with experts on the future of air conditioning.

 As it does business in countries around the world, Daikin ties up and cooperates with national and local governments and industry groups to come up with proposals and to call on all parties concerned for the betterment of society.

-We plan to continue sharing information on refrigerant technology with the relevant people around the world.
+We plan to continue proactively disclose useful information with countries around the world.

 |Fiscal 2018||-||Mexico||Energy conservation||Conducted the promotion of inverter air conditioners using R-32 refrigerant as part of the Collaboration Program with the Private Sector for Disseminating Japanese Technology under the Japan International Cooperation Agency (JICA).|